Let Associated Appraisal Group, Inc. help you figure out if you can get rid of your PMI

-It's widely inferred that a 20% down payment is usually the standard when purchasing a home.
-The lender's liability is usually only the difference between the home value and the sum outstanding on the loan, so the 20% provides a nice buffer against the charges of foreclosure, selling the home again, and typical value fluctuations on the chance that a purchaser doesn't pay.
+It's widely inferred that a 20% down payment is common when purchasing a home.
+Since the liability for the lender is generally only the remainder between the home value and the sum due on the loan, the 20% provides a nice buffer against the charges of foreclosure, selling the home again, and regular value variationsin the event a purchaser defaults.

-PMI is pricey to a borrower in that the $40-$50 a month per $100,000 borrowed is rolled into the mortgage payment and generally isn't even tax deductible.
-Opposite from a piggyback loan where the lender consumes all the losses, PMI is money-making for the lender because they obtain the money, and they get paid if the borrower doesn't pay.
+PMI is costly to a borrower because the $40-$50 a month per $100,000 borrowed is lumped into the mortgage monthly payment and oftentimes isn't even tax deductible.
+Different from a piggyback loan where the lender consumes all the damages, PMI is lucrative for the lender because they secure the money, and they receive payment if the borrower is unable to pay.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-The toughest thing for most homeowners to understand is just when their home's equity rises above the 20% point.
-A certified, licensed real estate appraiser can certainly help.
-It's an appraiser's job to know the market dynamics of their area.
-At Associated Appraisal Group, Inc., we're experts at pinpointing value trends in Palm Harbor, Henderson County and surrounding areas, and we know when property values have risen or declined.
-When faced with data from an appraiser, the mortgage company will often drop the PMI with little trouble.
-At which time, the home owner can enjoy the savings from that point on.
+The difficult thing for almost all home owners to know is just when their home's equity rises above the 20% point.
+An accredited, licensed real estate appraiser can definitely help.
+As appraisers, it's our job to understand the market dynamics of our area.
+At Associated Appraisal Group, Inc., we know when property values have risen or declined.
+We're experts at identifying value trends in Palm Harbor, Henderson County and surrounding areas.
+When faced with data from an appraiser, the mortgage company will generally remove the PMI with little trouble.
+At which time, the homeowner can retain the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: